-Mr. Egerton-Peters has advised and represented clients in a wide variety of international disputes, involving some of the world’s leading corporations and sovereign states.
-His experience is broad and extends across investment treaty disputes, international arbitrations (including LCIA, ICC, ICSID and ad hoc), commercial litigation in the U.S., England and Wales, the Channel Islands, Cyprus and the Caribbean, together with several tax controversy matters concerning numerous financial institutions.
+Mr. Egerton-Peters frequently represents some of the world’s leading corporations and sovereign states.
+His experience extends across investment treaty disputes, complex international arbitrations, challenges before the European Courts, EU state aid investigations, tax controversies, and commercial and public law litigation in the U.S., England and Wales, Ireland, France, the Channel Islands, Cyprus and the Caribbean.

-- a variety of parties, including international financial institutions, in contentious tax matters concerning transfer pricing, U.S./U.K. double taxation issues, the FII Group Litigation, the availability of letting and taper relief, capital loss schemes and the ability to recover compound interest on overpaid taxes;
+several multinational financial institutions in contentious tax matters concerning transfer pricing, U.S./U.K. double taxation issues, the FII Group Litigation, the availability of letting and taper relief, capital loss schemes and the ability to recover compound interest on overpaid taxes;

-Mr. Egerton-Peters is a former tutor in contract law and the history of English law at King’s College, London and Queen Mary, University of London.
+Mr. Egerton-Peters writes and lectures frequently on a range of legal topics.
+He is also a former tutor in contract law and the history of English law at King’s College, London and Queen Mary, University of London.